 What can go wrong?

 Three things, really.
 One, you may accidentally (or purposefully) pay too little.
-Two, your Bitcoin invoice might expire before or after you make a transaction.
-Three, you can pay too much.
-Let us go over all of these scenarios, and what you should do if you are facing any problems.
+Two, your Bitcoin invoice might expire before you make a transaction.
+Three, you can accidentally pay too much.
+Let us go over all of these scenarios, and what you should do if you face any problems.

 Once you make the sufficient payment, your transaction will be confirmed.
 You will see a confirmation window with your Transaction IDs on the invoice.